Robert B. Parker's Lullaby

 Summary of Robert B. Parker's Lullaby Summary of Robert B. Parker's Lullaby Reviews for Robert B. Parker's Lullaby An Excerpt from Robert B. Parker's Lullaby

-When fourteen-year-old Mattie Sullivan asks Spenser to look into her mother’s murder, he’s not completely convinced by her claim that the police investigation four years ago was botched.
-Mattie is gruff, street-smart, and wise beyond her years, left to care for her younger siblings and an alcoholic grandmother in a dilapidated apartment in South Boston.
-But her need for closure and her determination to make things right hit Spenser where he lives- they’re the very characteristics he abides by.“Handpicked by the Parker estate to be the keeper of the flame for the Spenser franchise, award-winning author Ace Atkins rises flawlessly to the occasion.”
+When fourteen-year-old Mattie Sullivan asks Spenser to look into her mother’s murder, he’s not convinced by her claim that the wrong man was convicted.
+Mattie is street-smart, wise beyond her years, and now left to care for her younger siblings and an alcoholic grandmother in a dilapidated apartment in South Boston.
+But her need for closure and her determination to make things right hits Spenser where he lives.“Handpicked by the Parker estate to be the keeper of the flame for the Spenser franchise, award-winning author Ace Atkins rises flawlessly to the occasion.”

 “Atkins succeeds.
 He doesn’t sound like somebody trying to emulate Parker.
 He sounds like Parker in a book that hits all the usual Spenser notes.
 He has the wisecrack-filled dialogue down and Parker’s cadences, too: Spenser, thankfully, sounds like Spenser.
 You also get the vivid sense of place, flexing of muscles and spare plot that were hallmarks of Parker’s 39 Spenser books….It’s a feat when a writer creates characters who live and breathe on the page and make readers care and keep coming back for more.
 To manage that with someone else’s characters, let alone with an icon like Spenser, is a minor miracle.
 Ace Atkins pulls it off.”